Masood-Ahmed271/JAMMM/README.md

 # create database.  'mysql>' indicates we are now in the mysql command line

 # import from sql file.
-Replace the filename `init.sql` with the path to init.sql file on your local system
+Replace the filename `RealFinal.sql` with the path to init.sql file on your local system
 mysql> source init.sql
 ```